-- 3.8.5.2 Where two or more samples shall be provided for a casting they shall be cast at locations as widely separated as possible. - 3.8.5.3 The samples shall be heat treated together with the castings, which they represent. - 3.8.5.4 The size of samples shall be such as to ensure the performance of tests including re-tests, if required.
-All samples shall be identified.
+- 3.8.5.4 Where two or more samples shall be provided for a casting they shall be cast at locations as widely separated as possible. - 3.8.5.5 The samples shall be heat treated together with the castings, which they represent.